cuustard/uni/SCC.121.md

 ## Lecture 7 - Propositional Logic

-Logic is study of reasoning.
+Logic is the study of reasoning.
 It is a rational way of drawing conclusions.

 A proposition is a claim about how things are.
 It can either be true OR false.
 Not both.
-For exaple:
+For example:

 True propositions: